PsiKai/leather-planner/README.md

 - Express
 - React.js
 - Node.js
+- JSON Web Token
+- Heroku

 ## Description

+This app features full desktop and mobile responsiveness, and has the elegant, classic design of an old-school leather planner.
-Users will be directed to login or register their account, and be redirected to the list for the current day.

-From there, they can use the calendar date picker to see the lists for any other day and make changes to them.
+Users can login or register their account (for free!), and will then be redirected to the list for the current day.
+From there, they can use the calendar date picker to see the lists for any other day and review or make changes to them.

-List items are saved immediately to the database, and are crossed off upon clicking on the text.
-The items are not deleted, but are saved with their crossed off state to give users the ability to look into the past to see which items were or weren't completed on any given day.
+### Features

+- Each user manages a different list for every day of the year.
+- Full CRUD operations on list items with more helpful features:
+  - Users can cross off items indicating completion.
+  - List items can be copied over to the next day.
+  - Additional notes can be added to any list item.
+- User information can be updated from the profile page.
+  - Password changes
+  - Updates to email address
+  - Changes to user display name
+- A weather widget that can get the temperature and weather for any city.
+- Skeumorphism design
+- In-app toast notifications for success and error responses

 ### Logic and Data flow

-Global app state is managed with the Context API.
+- Global app state is managed with the Context API.
-List and login information is persisted with MongoDB, and passwords are encrypted with JSON Web Tokens.
+- List and login information is persisted with a MongoDB database.
-This app includes a weather widget that asks for the user's town to get the weather for the local area and display it with OWFont iconography.
+- Passwords are encrypted and securely stored.
+- Authentication is managed with a JSON Web Token appended to request headers.
+- Database actions are handled with Mongoose atomic operations.
+- API requests are asynchronous to keep the front end UX seamless during updates.

 ### Hosting

-The current version of this application can be found at https://leather-journal.herokuapp.com hosted by heroku.
+The current version of this application is live and can be found at https://leather-journal.herokuapp.com hosted by Heroku.